 - The red stripe with two gold lions pays homage to the Norman roots.

-Usage and Significance of the Saint Pierre and Miquelon Flag
+Usage and significance of the Saint Pierre and Miquelon flag

 As a powerful symbol of the islands' self-governing status within the French Republic, the flag of Saint Pierre and Miquelon is prominently displayed on official buildings, during national holidays, and at cultural events.
 It serves as a visual representation of the archipelago's unique position as a French overseas collectivity in North America, celebrating its rich cultural tapestry and historical connections to both France and Canada.

-Interesting Facts About Saint Pierre and Miquelon
+Interesting facts about Saint Pierre and Miquelon

 - Saint Pierre and Miquelon is the last remnant of France's once vast North American empire, located just 25 kilometers off the coast of Newfoundland, Canada.